SebaSanchezI/todo-list-react-ts/README.md

 * [TYPESCRIPT](<https://www.typescriptlang.org/>) - The typed programming language to JS
 * [ESLINT](<https://eslint.org/>) - The linter most used
 * [PRETTIER](<https://prettier.io/>) - The formatter most popular

+## NOTE

+`You should remove the current remote repository.
+For that follow the steps below`

+After cloning the repository:

+>_1 - Insert de following command: `git remote remove` origin_

+> _2 - Clone the new repository_